 Biomaterials and Tissue Engineering Group

 Katriina Aalto-Setälä’s group brings important value to CoEBoC in terms of induced pluripotent stem (iPS) cells, iPS derivation, cell differentiation into cardiomyocytes as well as hepatocytes.
-The group has also expertise in co-cultures of vascular-like structures composed of endothelial cells and cardiomyocytes.
+The group also has expertise in co-cultures of vascular-like structures composed of endothelial cells and cardiomyocytes.

 Susanna Narkilahti’s group focuses on producing both neuronal and glial cells from human pluripotent stem cells.
 The aim is to characterize the produced cells by their gene and protein expression and specifically study the cells’ maturation and electrophysiological functionality.
 In addition to producing neuronal tissue, Neuro Group brings important value to the CoEBoC by innervating the tissues to be included in the body-on-chip.

 Jari Hyttinen’s group has expertise in the development of 3D bioimaging, electrophysiology and in silico computational modeling of cells and tissues and their functions.
 The group develops novel high resolution optical and X-ray microscopy methods and tools to be implemented with CoEBoC’s body-on-chips.

 Pasi Kallio’s group combines knowledge of automation and control engineering with microsystems and nanotechnology.
 The group develops autonomous systems for the stimulation and measurement of cells and cell cultivation environments.
 Kallio’s group develops the microfluidic chips to be used in the CoEBoC’s applications.